Fair CCA for Fair Representation Learning: An ADNI Study: Experiments

 \subsection{Baselines}

 To evaluate the effectiveness and fairness of our proposed FR-CCA, we compare its performance against two fairness-enhanced CCA methods and two foundational baselines.
 SF-CCA and MF-CCA~\cite{zhou2024fair} are included to benchmark fairness metrics.
 Foundational CCA~\cite{hotelling1992relations} serves as a baseline to demonstrate the contrast in maximizing correlation without the fairness enhancement.
 Additionally, an SVM classifier trained on the original data acts as a performance benchmark, highlighting the effects of preprocessing steps on raw prediction.
 This diverse set of baselines allows us to highlight FR-CCA's ability to improve fairness without sacrificing the correlation and predicting accuracy.
-We also compare our method with methods that focus solely on fair classification and the results can be found in Appendix~\ref{sec:additional baselines}.
-The discussion on the key difference between our FR-CCA and F-CCA can be found in Appendix~\ref{sec:FR-CCS vs F-CCA}.
+We also compare our method with methods that focus solely on fair classification and the results can be found in the Supplementary Material.
+The discussion on the key difference between our FR-CCA and F-CCA can also be found in the Supplementary Material.